Welcome to my Bookstore:

 Born in the Empire State of New York

-Please see my 5 new books titled “The Borromeo Family of Cebu” (available for $17.99 paperback and $9.99 as an Amazon Kindle e-book), “The German and the Austrian Navies: Second Editions in Color Volume Number One and Volume Number Two / Die Deutsche und die Österreichische Marine: Band Nummer Eins und Band Nummer Zwei” (available for $59.99 and $57.99, respectively), “Scale Model Collectible Cars” ($19.99) and “Volkswagen: a Car for the People / Volkswagen: ein Wagen für das Volk” Second Edition in Full Color ($40.99) now for sale on www.amazon.com in the USA, Canada, the UK, Germany, Austria, France, Spain, Italy, the Netherlands, Mexico, Brazil, Australia, China and Japan.
+Please see my 5 new books titled “The Borromeo Family of Cebu” (available for $17.99 paperback and $9.99 as an Amazon Kindle e-book), “The German and the Austrian Navies: Second Editions in Color Volume Number One and Volume Number Two / Die Deutsche und die Österreichische Marine: Band Nummer Eins und Band Nummer Zwei” (available for $59.99 and $57.99, respectively), “Scale Model Collectible Cars” ($19.99) and “Volkswagen: a Car for the People / Volkswagen: ein Wagen für das Volk” Second Edition in Full Color ($40.99) now for sale on www.amazon.com in the USA, Canada, the UK, Germany, Austria, Poland, Sweden, France, Belgium, Spain, Portugal, Italy, the Netherlands, Mexico, Brazil, Australia, China, India, Turkey, the Arab world (27 countries) and Japan.
 Here is the link to the latest media release for my books on the German and the Austrian Navies: http://www.prnewschannel.com/2012/01/24/complete-listing-of-every-german-naval-vessel-to-ever-sail-also-explores-importance-of-sea-born-trade-to-european-world-history/.

 I was born at the City Hospital in Elmhurst (Borough and County of Queens), New York City at 3:09 PM on June 15, 1962.
 My mother was born in Surigao City, the Philippines.
 She is the eighth and youngest child of my maternal grandparents, Judge Andrés Borromeo y Reynes (born November 10, 1880 in Cebu City, the Philippines and died January 3, 1923 in Manila, the Philippines) and Anunciacion Rallos de Borromeo (born 1885 in Carmen City, Cebu Province and died on July 30, 1938 in Cebu City).
 My maternal grandmother’s father (my great-grandfather Filomeno Rallos) was the Mayor of Carmen City, Cebu Province from 1898 until he was assassinated in 1901.
 His younger brother Florentino Rallos was the Mayor of much larger Cebu City (the second largest metropolitan area in the Philippines after Metropolitan Manila) from 1899 until 1908.
 Whereas the Borromeo family name originated from Italy, the Rallos family originated from Spain.
 This article has received more than 5,723 page visits since November 2007 – we thank for very much for your interest!
 I am now on this site, www.facebook.com and 6 additional networking sites along with more than 1,540 members of the extended Borromeo-Reynes-Rallos family, 229 members of the extended Nonnenkamp family and 635 friends & subscribers plus former classmates & coworkers.